 Section 8 voucher holders who have secured an emergency transfer and are searching for a new apartment should know that victims of domestic violence are responsible for finding an apartment on their own.
 In September 2013, Section 8 lifted borough and zip code restrictions that formerly limited where survivors using transfer vouchers can rent but, all transfers are still subject to Section 8 approval.
-For help finding an apartment, visit our Finding Housing section.
+For help finding an apartment, visit our Affordable Apartments page.

 Section 8 voucher holders who find an apartment will be responsible for submitting the apartment paperwork to Section 8 for inspection and approval.
-Voucher holders can use the federal Department of Housing and Urban Development (HUD) list of move-in conditions as a guide to help ensure a successful inspection and approval process.
+Voucher holders can use the federal Department of Housing and Urban Development (HUD) Inspection Checklist as a guide to help ensure a successful inspection and approval process.